PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

   shape reconciliation and removes the now-unused aligned-rank4 and Softmax parser imports from the exporter.

-The current `fb-refactor5` work contains two coherent continuations:
+The current `fb-refactor5` work contains three coherent continuations:

 - `3ac19b40` centralizes the ordered fallback that repairs aligned binary shapes only when general binary repair made no change and the immediate next statement supplies matching BN, direct-return, or channel-first Resize evidence;
-- the current checkpoint centralizes the following Resize fallback, including exact direct and reshaped BN-constant parsing, preferred-channel selection, input-layout guards, and CF evidence propagation.
+- `008e4ad0` centralizes the following Resize fallback, including exact direct and reshaped BN-constant parsing, preferred-channel selection, input-layout guards, and CF evidence propagation;
+- the current checkpoint centralizes the aligned BatchNorm-constant rewrite itself while preserving the different direct and already-reshaped guards.

 The extraction preserves the ordered source-rewrite behavior.
 Layout evidence continues to mutate only the per-run CF/NHWC sets; repair context maps remain